 Cons: One of the issues with T is that it’s hard to know how much to give a woman, largely because it's difficult to know what the normal level of testosterone in a specific woman is.
 An individual’s levels may vary, and from woman to woman, there can be a wide range of amount of T in the blood.
-Because there are side effects (acne at lower doses; loss of head hair and growth of body hair at higher doses, as well as irreversible deepening on the voice), docs should start women out at a pretty low dose.
+Because there are side effects like (acne during menopauseat lower doses; loss of head hair and growth of body hair at higher doses, as well as irreversible deepening on the voice), docs should start women out at a pretty low dose.
 So, testosterone dosage for women is hard enough to gauge; testosterone dosage for menopause is really tricky.

 What about DHEA and desire?

 DHEA or dehydroepiandrosterone is naturally produced by the body’s adrenal glands, though like many things in our bodies, production decreases with age.
 DHEA is a “precursor” hormone, meaning the body naturally converts it to testosterone and estrogen.

 Many women swear by oral DHEA for a whole host of benefits, but it’s important to be sure you’re taking the right stuff at the right doses for the right reasons.
 All hormones come with risks, and DHEA is no exception.